org-formation/org-formation-cli/docs/cloudformation-resources.md

 ### DependsOnAccount and DependsOnRegion

-Sometimes a dependency exists on the sequence in which cloudformation templates are executed - even if there is no cross-account resource dependency.
+Sometimes a dependency exists on the sequence in which CloudFormation templates are executed - even if there is no cross-account resource dependency.

 A dependency to all templates within an account or region can be created manually using ``DependsOnAccount`` or ``DependsOnRegion``.